6 Congenital disorders caused by teratogens

 Yes, behaviour problems are common.
 Young infants with fetal alcohol syndrome are irritable and cry a lot which often affects the mother–infant relationship and can result in child abuse.
 Older children are hyperactive with poor concentration (attention deficit).
 Anti-social behaviour with lying, stealing and aggression may lead to criminal acts.

-All children with fetal alcohol syndrome should go to school and, if possible, attend a normal school.
+All children with fetal alcohol syndrome should go to school and, if possible, attend a mainstream school.
 As most of these children have mild intellectual disability they will need extra help.
 Some more seriously impaired children may need to go to a special school, if it is available.

 Case study 5

 Parents of a very difficult child with fetal alcohol syndrome visit a local clinic for help and advice.
 They want to know what can be done to help them care for the child.
 They also ask about the risks of having another child with fetal alcohol syndrome as they still drink heavily.

 1. What care is available for children with fetal alcohol syndrome?